Review

 Susie Barstow’s First-Ever Biography: This Is Her Moment

-Emily Snow 11 May 2023 min Read
+Emily Snow 5 April 2024 min Read

 During her lifetime, the American landscape artist Susie Barstow (1836-1923) was nationally renowned and commercially successful.
 So why don’t we know more about her now?
 Author Nancy Siegel addresses this question in Susie M. Barstow: Redefining the Hudson River School.
-This new book rightfully—and delightfully—reinstates Barstow in the male-dominated legacy of American landscape art.
+This book rightfully—and delightfully—reinstates Barstow in the male-dominated legacy of American landscape art.

 Susie Barstow: Book cover of Susie M. Barstow: Redefining the Hudson River School by Nancy Siegel, published by Lund Humphries, 2023.
 Courtesy of the publisher.